clackups/esp_hid_serial_bridge/README.md

 To Do
 -----

-* find a catchy name for the project.
+* Find a catchy name for the project.

-* Register a unique USBq VID/PID at https://github.com/pidcodes
+* Register a unique USB VID/PID at https://github.com/pidcodes

 * Learn how HID profiles work and add the horizontal wheel (AC Pan) and joystick support.